Deepfake Generation and Detection: A Benchmark and Survey: Benchmark

-$\bullet$ \textbf{Results on Face Swapping.} \cref{4.1_performance result_faceswap} displays the performance evaluation results of some representative models on the Face Swapping task using the FF++~\cite{rossler2019faceforensics++} dataset.
-WSC-Swap\cite{ren2023reinforced} captures facial region external attribute information and internal identity information through two independent encoders, which achieves good identity preservation and facial pose retention.
-However, it exhibits sub-optimal performance in facial expression error metrics.
+$\bullet$ \textbf{Results on Face Swapping.}~\Tab\ref{4.1_performance result_faceswap} displays the performance evaluation results of some representative models on the Face Swapping task using the FF++~\cite{rossler2019faceforensics++} dataset. {WSC-Swap~\cite{ren2023reinforced} captures external facial attribute information and internal identity features through two independent encoders, enabling strong identity preservation and stable facial pose retention.
+However, it shows sub-optimal performance on facial expression error metrics.
+In addition, the method has been reported to suffer from certain attribute loss during facial attribute transfer.}